PF2-pasteur-fr/SARTools-Galaxy/sartools/README.md

 References:
 -----------
     The SARTools package has been developped at PF2 - Institut Pasteur by M.-A. Dillies and H. Varet (hugo.varet@pasteur.fr).
-    Thanks to cite H. Varet, J.-Y. Coppee and M.-A. Dillies, SARTools: a DESeq2- and edgeR-based R pipeline for comprehensive differential analysis of RNA-seq data, 2015 (submitted) when using this tool for any analysis published.
+    Thanks to cite H. Varet, L. Brillet-Guéguen, J.-Y. Coppee and M.-A. Dillies, SARTools: A DESeq2- and EdgeR-Based R Pipeline for Comprehensive Differential Analysis of RNA-Seq Data, PLoS One, 2016, doi: http://dx.doi.org/10.1371/journal.pone.0157022 when using this tool for any analysis published.

     The Galaxy wrapper and scripts have been developped by Loraine Brillet-Guéguen, Institut Français de Bioinformatique